Should you file for divorce or wait?

 Prenuptial agreements that had been entered in the past may now become issue in a divorce context with many more challenges.
 Many of the prenuptial agreements may actually fail because all of them that include alimony that would have been negotiated with the understanding that they were receiving the tax deduction for the alimony payment.
 Now, if you file afterwards, you’re not going to receive that.

 The current law says that the agreement is going to be determined, whether it’s fair or not, based at the time that it was entered, which is likely to mean that a prenup that was entered before the tax code change is still going to be deemed fair, because it’s not a question of unfairness because the law changes.
 That’s an issue that should have been contemplated.
 The people who negotiated these amounts, or negotiated even a way different amount anticipating the tax savings, will not get that.
 However, the prenup itself may be valid.
 I also think there’s a lot of prenups that are going to be invalidated because of the tax code changes.
 This wasn’t contemplated by either party.

 Consider Filing Now

-If you have either an alimony issue, a dependent deduction, child support matter, or a prenuptial agreement, it would behoove you to consider filing now as opposed to waiting for not only 2019, but even later in this year, because the average divorce is going to take at least about six months.
+If you have either an alimony issue, a dependent deduction, child support matter, or a prenuptial agreement, it would behoove you to consider filing now as opposed to waiting for not only 2019, but even later in this year, because the average divorce in New Jersey is going to take at least about six months.
 I usually tell clients to figure between six and 18 months for an average divorce with complex issues.